Mark Wall (judge)

-Sir Mark Arthur Wall (born 4 March 1963) is a British High Court judge.
+Sir Mark Arthur Wall (born 4 March 1963), styled The Honourable Mr Justice Wall, is a British High Court judge.

+Early life and education

 Wall was born in London, England and grew up in Worcestershire.
 He was educated at King Charles I School in Kidderminster and completed a BA at St John's College, Cambridge in 1984.

+Legal career

-He was called to the bar at Lincoln's Inn in 1985 and developed a practice in criminal law based at Citadel Chambers.
+Wall was called to the bar at Lincoln's Inn in 1985 and developed a practice in criminal law based at Citadel Chambers.
 He was appointed a recorder in 2002, took silk in 2006, and was leader of the Midland circuit from 2011 to 2014.
-In 2013, he was appointed a deputy High Court judge in the Administrative Court and was appointed a circuit judge a year later.
 He was a member of the Bar Council from 2008 to 2014.

+In 2013, Wall was appointed a deputy High Court judge in the Administrative Court and was appointed a circuit judge a year later.

-On 1 October 2020, Wall was appointed a judge of the High Court, following the promotion of Sir Richard Arnold to the Court of Appeal, and he was assigned to the Queen's Bench Division.
+On 1 October 2020, Wall was appointed a judge of the High Court, following the promotion of Sir Richard Arnold to the Court of Appeal, and he was assigned to the Queen's Bench Division (now King's Bench Division).
 He received the customary knighthood in the same year.

+Marriage and children

-In 1987, he married Carmel Adler (a circuit judge) and together they have a son and a daughter.
+In 1987, Wall married Carmel Adler (a circuit judge).
+They have a son and a daughter.